The texts in the above screenshot are rendered with the text layer. The template used is from BixPack 5.

 With this property you can make the characters behave as if they are attached by springs.

-The 1st slider controls the delay in seconds of the slowest character.
+1st slider: delay in seconds of the slowest character.
 This is also the time you have to extend the show to give all the characters enough time to reach their destination.

-The 2nd slider controls the pickup point.
+2nd slider: pickup point.
 0 means the first character and 1 the last character.

-If the 3rd slider is greater than 0, every character has its own random delay.
-If the 3rd slider is -1, the text is split into words instead of characters.
-If the 3rd slider is less than -1, the order of the words is random.
+When the 3rd slider is greater than 0, every character has its own random delay.
+When the 3rd slider is -1, the text is split into words instead of characters.
+And when the 3rd slider is less than -1, the order of the words is random.

-If this property is set to 1, every A is turned into a B. If this property is set to 2, every A is turned into a C.
+When this property is set to 1, every A is turned into a B. When this property is set to 2, every A is turned into a C.

 The position of the texture.